 So, can your ex-de facto inherit?

 The Court found that by using the words “my de facto wife Kathrine”, the deceased didn’t merely intend to benefit Kathrine; he intended to benefit Kathrine because she was his de facto wife.
 Accordingly, the Court found that, notwithstanding what the Will said, the deceased would not have wanted Kathrine to benefit from his estate as she was no longer his de facto wife at the time of his death.
-The gift to Kathrine, therefore, failed, and other family members benefitted from the deceased’s estate.
+The gift to Kathrine, therefore, failed and other family members benefitted from the deceased’s estate.

 Would different words have made a difference?

 The decision in this case depended on the use of the words “my de facto wife Kathrine” in the deceased’s Will.
-If the Will had merely referred to Kathrine by name, without also describing her as “my de facto wife”, the outcome may have been different.
+If the Will had merely referred to Kathrine by name, without also describing her as “my de facto wife”, the outcome could well have been very different.
 That is, despite separating from the deceased almost three years before he died, Kathrine could have received the bulk of her former de facto partner’s estate.

-A word of caution.
 The case of Blyth v Wilken is only one decision of a single Master (not a Judge).
 The decision is not binding on the West Australian Supreme Court, nor other Courts, which could come to a different decision on similar facts.
-Just because your Will refers to “my de facto partner such and such” that is not necessarily a guarantee that that person will not be able to benefit from your estate in the event that you die after ending your relationship with them.

 Conclusion

-This is general information only and you should obtain professional advice relevant to your circumstances.
 If you or someone you know wants more information or needs help or advice, please contact us on (07) 4724 1152 or email [email protected].